 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The University's investment policy limits investment maturities from potential fair value losses due to increasing interest rates.
+The College's investment policy limits investment maturities from potential fair value losses due to increasing interest rates.
 No more than 5% of the money market fund's total market value may be invested in the obligations of a single issuer, with the exception of the U.S. government and its agencies.
+The College does not have a formal interest rate risk policy.